GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How do I navigate between screens in Flutter?

-In React Native, there are three main built-in navigators, if you are using react-navigation-- StackNavigator, TabNavigator and DrawerNavigator.
-Each of these provide a way to configure and define the screens.
+In React Native, there are three main built-in navigators, if you are using react-navigation-- StackNavigator, TabNavigator, and DrawerNavigator.
+Each of these provides a way to configure and define the screens.
 From the example, this code snippet shows the definition of each of the navigators :

 ```javascript
 // React Native